gopavikas/gitdemo-2-12-24/readme.md

 12.git tag = it will show the tag list

 13.git tag -a V1.0 -m "my first tag" = it will create the tag

+14.git push origin V1.0 = command used to push the tag to remote repo.

+15.git clone https://github.com/docker-library/official-images.git = it will download from git remote repo to local repo.